PeculiarVentures/xmldsigjs/README.md

 ## EXAMPLES

-For Sign/Verify operations you need to use CryptoKey.
-You can use [examples](https://github.com/diafygi/webcrypto-examples#rsassa-pkcs1-v1_5---generatekey) for it
+For Sign/Verify operations you will need to use a Web Crypto CryptoKey.
+You can see [examples](https://github.com/diafygi/webcrypto-examples#rsassa-pkcs1-v1_5---generatekey) for an example of how to do that.

 ### Initiating in NodeJs